liquidinvestigations/cluster/docs/Manual-Installation.md

     sudo pipenv run ./cluster.py configure-network
     ```

-* Run `supervisor` in the background:
+* Run `supervisor` in the background as root:

     ```bash
-    ./cluster.py supervisord -d
+    sudo ./cluster.py supervisord -d
     ```

 * Wait for everything to be up and running: